Best Castle Stays in Scotland

 image source: LifeandAll.org

-This castle is not for you to stay in but to look at and marvel at how far the Scottish had come.
-Unfortunately, this castle is in ruins and can not be used by anyone.
+This castle is not for you to stay in but to look at and marvel at how far the Scottish have come.
+Unfortunately, it is in ruins and can not be used by anyone.
 However, you can view the castle from Glengarry grounds, making Glengarry the place to be and enjoy the beauty of the two castles.

-The Invergarry castle was built back in the 1600s is about 400 years old, and has a huge place in Scottish history.
-The castle is one of the oldest within Scottish borders.
+The Invergarry castle, built in the 1600s and about 400 years old, has a huge place in Scottish history.
+It is one of the oldest within Scottish borders.
 You can take scenic walks towards the castle.
 However, you are not allowed to get inside the castle building.

 17) Buittle Castle